bcronje/docs/docs/management/ipfix.md

 ## Limitation

 The IPFIX specification defines three transport protocols that can be used to transport flow information from the exporter to the collector: SCTP, TCP and UDP.
-Our research showed that all IPFIX collectors almost exclusively support UDP as their transport protocol.
+Our research found that all IPFIX collectors support UDP almost exclusively as their transport protocol.
 As such, we have focused our efforts on implementing UDP as the transport protocol for the Enclave exporter.

 ## Configuration